 Learn more about Dr. Knight [PDF]

-The national Marion Spencer Fay Award, now in its 52nd year, is given annually to an outstanding woman physician or scientist who has made an exceptionally significant contribution to health care as a practitioner, medical educator, administrator or research scientist and who exhibits significant future potential.
+The national Marion Spencer Fay Award is given annually to an outstanding woman physician or scientist who has made an exceptionally significant contribution to health care as a practitioner, medical educator, administrator or research scientist and who exhibits significant future potential.
 The award included a $10,000 honorarium to support Dr. Knight's work.